conduktor/conduktor-platform/README.md

 - sso (ldap/oauth2)
 - license

-To provide a configuration file to the container you can bind a local file as a volume then tell conduktor-platform where is the file located inside the container using `CDK_IN_CONF_FILE` environment variable.
+To provide a configuration file, you can bind a local file to override `/opt/conduktor/default-platform-config.yaml`.
+Or bind local file to another location and then tell conduktor-platform where is the file located inside the container using `CDK_IN_CONF_FILE` environment variable.

 For example :